Efua Dorkenoo: Campaigning work

 She joined the Minority Rights Group and travelled to various parts of Africa to gather information for what was one of the earliest reports published on FGM in 1980.
 In 1983 she founded the Foundation for Women's Health, Research and Development (FORWARD), a British NGO that supports women who have experienced FGM and tries to eliminate the practice.
 She began working with the World Health Organization (WHO) in 1995 and was the acting director for women’s health there until 2001.
 She was Advocacy Director and, subsequently, Senior FGM Advisor for Equality Now (an international human rights organization).
 She was close friends with Alice Walker, advising on and featured in the documentary film Warrior Marks (1993) made by Walker and Pratibha Parmar and with Gloria Steinem, who wrote an introduction to Dorkenoo's 1994 book Cutting the Rose: Female Genital Mutilation.

 Honours and recognition

 In 1994, Dorkenoo was appointed an Officer of the Order of the British Empire.
 In 2000, she and Gloria Steinem received Equality Now's international human rights award.
 In 2012, she was made honorary senior research fellow in the School of Health Sciences at City University London, and in 2013 she was named one of the BBC's 100 Women.

-Dorkenoo's Cutting the Rose: Female Genital Mutilation (1994) was selected by an international jury in 2002 as one of the "Africa's 100 Best Books of the 20th Century".
+Dorkenoo's Cutting the Rose: Female Genital Mutilation (1994) was selected by an international jury in 2002 as one of "Africa's 100 Best Books of the 20th Century".

 Dorkenoo died of cancer in London at the age of 65 on 18 October 2014, survived by her husband Freddie Green, her sons Kobina and Ebow, and her stepchildren.